Then we learned of another plot. We were not officially told

 "The team will not, however, be able to practise over Cranwell.
 Instead, they will be accompanied by fire engines and ground controllers to their old base of RAF Scampton, Lincolnshire, which closes next month, to practise their precision aerobatic routines.
 The team, which needs a six-mile wide, cone-shaped area free of all other aircraft in which to fly, were originally planned to move to RAF Marham in Norfolk, but other squadrons complained of a possible clash with training.
 After the transfer, a daily convoy of fire engines, emergency trucks and ground controllers will leave RAF Cranwell to drive the 25 miles to the deserted base at Scampton and stand by in case of problems.
 They will then drive back to Cranwell where the Hawks of the Red Arrows will land and the crews return to their quarters."

 Clearly that statement had been written by someone who had little idea about Red Arrows operations.
-Later that day, another MoD press release added this:
+Later that same day, another MoD press release added this:

 "The aerodrome and buildings at Scampton won't be disposed of until 1998.
 Most of the family quarters will be retained by the RAF for people working at Cranwell and Waddington.
 The Arrows can only do their intricate manoeuvres over RAF premises in the interests of safety.
 Keeping the Scampton runway open as a standby will cost an extra £1.6 million a year."